 What's going on?
 Is there a link to the liver problems you've been dealing with for years?

 It could be.
-You may have hepatic encephalopathy (HE), a brain disorder that can happen if you have advanced liver disease.
+You may have hepatic encephalopathy (HE), a disorder caused by a buildup of toxins in the brain that can happen with advanced liver disease.
 It affects a lot of things, like your behavior, mood, speech, sleep, or the way you move.

 Sometimes the symptoms are so mild that it's hard for anyone to notice.
 But whether you have obvious signs or just a few subtle changes, it's important to see your doctor.
-The right treatment can keep your condition under control, but if you don't take care of yourself, you'll get worse and worse.
+The right treatment can help keep your condition under control, but if you don't take care of yourself, your condition will continue to worsen.